 We have previously trained acute medicine registrars in bronchoscopy, echocardiography and hope to also establish Diabetes specialty skill within the next year.

-AIM trainees are provided with their weekly specialist skill session upon arrangement with their Educational Supervisor at induction and CPD/administration time in addition.
+AIM trainees are provided in our unit with their weekly afternoon specialist skill session upon arrangement with their Educational Supervisor at induction and an afternoon CPD/administration time in addition.

 This page is awaiting editing